 Dr. Jack Kitaeff is a licensed clinical psychologist in the Commonwealth of Virginia specializing in police and forensic psychology.
 He is also an attorney.
 After completing a clinical psychology internship at Walter Reed Army Medical Center, he served as a psychologist and Major in the U.S. Army Medical Service Corps.
 He became the first police psychologist for the Arlington County Police Department, where he established a pre-employment psychological screening program for police applicants.

 From 1983 to 2016, Dr. Kitaeff was the consulting police psychologist to numerous law enforcement agencies in the northern Virginia area.
 He is also an independent psychological examiner with the Fairfax County Community Services Board.
-Dr. Kitaeff is a Diplomate in Police Psychology in the Society of Police and Criminal Psychology, and a member of the American Psychological Association, the American Bar Association, the American College of Legal Medicine, and the Society of Police and Criminal Psychology, among other organizations.
+Dr. Kitaeff is a Diplomate in Police Psychology in the Society of Police and Criminal Psychology, a member of the American Psychological Association and the American Bar Association, and a Fellow in the American College of Legal Medicine.
 He teaches courses in both psychology and law.

 Police and forensic psychology, PTSD, the intersection of law and psychology